 The Mets and Phillies have hardly ever both been good at the same time.
 This is a good thing, considering the proximity of the two cities.
 Giants vs. Eagles has been very nasty at times.
 (The one Eagles game I ever saw at the Vet was the 2001 season finale, when a furious Giant comeback fell just short and the Eagles won the NFC East.
 It was Christmas/New Year’s week, it was about zero degrees, and the only hot things were the coffee, the hot chocolate, and the tempers.)
 The Flyers have had hard rivalries with all 3 New York Tri-State Area hockey teams: In the 1970s and ‘80s, Rangers-Flyers was always good for a punch-up, either on the ice or in the stands, Garden or Spectrum; the Islanders beat the Flyers to win their first Stanley Cup in 1980 (do not mention the name of referee Leon Stickle to a Philadelphian), and fans of the Devils and Flyers have been going at it hammer and tongs pretty much since the 1995 Eastern Conference Finals.
 (I don’t think Ron Hextall has seen that 65-foot wobbler off the stick of Claude Lemieux yet.)

 But the Mets and Phillies?
 I saw the matchup twice at the Vet, and on neither occasion did I see anybody get rough with anybody else.
-(And on neither occasion did the Mets win, in fact in both games they blew a lead.)
+(And on neither occasion did the Mets win -- in fact, in both games they blew a lead.)
 Of the 5 seasons with the most combined wins for the Mets and Phils, 3 were 2006, ’07 and ’08.
 The top 2 were 1986, when the Mets won 108 and the Phils 86; and 1976, when the Phils won 101 and the Mets 86.
-To this day, 2008 is the only season in which both teams won as many as 88, and only 8 times in their 49 years of joint existence have both teams even finished above .500 – 4 of those, half, from 2005 onward.
-And 1986 and 2006 are the only seasons in which the Mets and Phils have finished 1st and 2nd, and 2007 and 2008 are the only times it was the other way around.
+To this day, 2008 is the only season in which both teams won as many as 88, and only 8 times in their 50 years of joint existence have both teams even finished above .500 – 4 of those, half, from 2005 to 2008.
+And 1986 and 2006 are the only seasons in which the Mets and Phils have finished 1st and 2nd, in that order; and 2007 and 2008 are the only times it was the other way around.
 While the Yankees and the Philadelphia Athletics had a real rivalry in the first half of the 20th Century, especially from 1927 to 1932, Mets vs. Phillies just wasn’t of the same caliber.

 So, unlike the hatred that exists between Philly fans and the New York Giants (football edition), the Dallas Cowboys, the Boston Celtics, the Los Angeles Lakers, and the New York-area hockey teams (but not between the 76ers and Knicks or Nets), Mets-Phils is still a recent thing in terms of a rivalry.
 As a result, while I can’t guarantee anything, you will probably be safe.